 Employees should be considerate of the fact that many co-workers and customers may have allergies to fragrances.
-Customers or employees that have sensitivity or allergies to fragrances, the Association may prohibit any and all fragrances creating "fragrance-free" areas or zones where needed.
+Due to customers or employees that have sensitivity or allergies to fragrances, the Association may prohibit any and all fragrances creating "fragrance-free" areas or zones where needed.